Yiling-J/cacheme/README.md

 ## Feature detail

-#### Dynamic key based on args/kwargs
+#### Dynamic key based on parameters

 ```
 @cacheme(key=lambda c: 'cat:{name}'.format(name=c.cat.name))
 def get_cat(self, cat):
     return some_function(cat)
 ```
-This is how cacheme create key using lambda, the `c` in the lambda contains all args/kwargs of decorated function.
+This is how cacheme create key using lambda, the `c` in the lambda contains all parameters of decorated function, including `self`.

 #### Node for better management